26 What you can learn from a graph

 Key Takeaway

 Pay careful attention to the vertical axis as it tells you what is being graphed.
 Keep this in mind as you read the values.
 Sometimes, people plot unusual things and you need to be sure what you are looking at.
-For example, the moment t = 3 in the v(t) graph above – the cars are NOT passing each other at that instant.
+For example, the moment in the graph above – the cars are NOT passing each other at that instant.
 The two cars have the same speed.

 The slopes (derivatives)